Stray dog attacks in India: Individual attacks

-Attacks on wildlife, livestock and fauna
+Attacks on wildlife and endangered species

 Indian stray dogs kill endangered species and livestock in national parks, sanctuaries, buffer zones, and protected areas.
 Indian farmers have complained that stray dogs kill their livestock.

-Researchers at the Ashoka Trust for Research in Ecology and Environment have studied the impact of stray dogs on their surroundings in India.
+Researchers at the Ashoka Trust for Research in Ecology and the Environment have studied the impact of stray dogs on their surroundings in India.
 Golden langur, the great Indian bustard and green turtles were attacked by dogs in protected areas.
 Other research has also found that dogs are a threat to the ecosystem and endangered species all over India.
 Dogs attacked endangered stags in Kashmir, olive ridley eggs and hatchlings, killed foxes, endangered great Indian bustards, wild ass, Gazelle, Nilgai, Blackbuck and deer in sanctuaries.

-Previous studies have shown that domesticated dogs endangered 188 species of animals and have caused 11 mass extinctions globally.
+Previous studies have shown that domesticated dogs endangered 188 species of animals and have caused 11 extinctions globally.
 Domestic dogs are regarded as aggressive mammalian predators.
 Stray dogs killed barking deer, sambar deer, spotted deer, jungle cats and leopards in forest areas of Munnar and Marayoor.
 In Rajasthan, the endangered Great Indian bustard is facing a major threat from stray dogs who kill the birds and even destroy their eggs.
 In Himachal Pradesh, the dogs are a threat to native wildlife like blue sheep, red panda, musk deer, Red foxes, weasels, martens, pika and marmots.
 The Himachal government said feral dogs were a threat to the ecosystem.
 In Hisar, Haryana, stray dogs killed 78% of wildlife in five years.

-The Wildlife Protection Society of India (WPSI) have called for strict action to end the menace of stray dogs after the highly endangered stripe-necked mongoose was mauled to death by stray dogs.
+The Wildlife Protection Society of India (WPSI) have called for strict action to end the menace of stray dogs after the stripe-necked mongoose was mauled to death by stray dogs.

 Responses

-Kerala's government faced opposition when they decided to cull dogs they identified as aggressive or dangerous.
-Kerala citizens hired vigilantes to brutally kill dogs after children were attacked by dogs and hospitalised.
+Kerala's government faced opposition when they decided to cull dangerous dogs infected with rabies that were biting people.
+Kerala citizens hired vigilantes to kill dogs after children were attacked by dogs and hospitalized.